Asthma - what to ask the doctor - adult

 Centers for Disease Control and Prevention website.
 Asthma.

 National Heart, Lung, and Blood Institute website.
-Guidelines for the diagnosis and management of asthma (EPR-3).
+Asthma.

 Reviewed by: Denis Hadjiliadis, MD, MHS, Paul F. Harron Jr. Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.